Should My Pet Switch to Raw Food?

 Why doesn’t my vet like raw food diets?

-Most people make their pet’s raw food meals at home, and this is what gives vets heartburn.
+Most pet owners prepare their pets’ raw food meals at home, and this practice often raises concerns among veterinarians.

-Several scientific studies are being conducted on raw and fresh diets by reputable organizations at the university and manufacturer levels.
-These include DogRisk at the University of Helsinki, Finland, Instinct Pet Foods in the US, the Companion Animal Wellness Institute, and the University of Georgia.
-Some of the work is already published and includes topics like reduction in inflammatory biomarkers, benefits for atopy (skin issues), and arthritis.
-Others in progress include the effects of various types of food processing on disease risk and more.
+Reputable institutions, both universities and manufacturers, are actively conducting numerous scientific studies on raw and fresh diets.
+Notable contributors include DogRisk at the University of Helsinki, Finland, Instinct Pet Foods, the Companion Animal Wellness Institute, and the University of Georgia.
+Some of these studies have already been published.
+They cover compelling topics such as the reduction of inflammatory biomarkers, advantages for atopy (skin issues), and alleviating arthritis.
+Furthermore, ongoing research explores the impact of different food processing methods on disease risks and other related aspects.

 About the Author: